dd-cmyk/pngme.rs/README.md

 ```
 pngme print file.png
 ```
-Remove a chunk with a type 'rust' from a image file named 'picture.png'
+Remove a chunk with a type 'rust' from an image file named 'picture.png'
 ```
 pngme remove picture.png rust
 ```